vmalshetty-mrvl/SONiC/doc/sflow/Egress_Sflow_TestPlan.md

 - Collection is implemented using the sflowtool.
 Counter sampling output and flow sampling output are directed to a text file.
 The test script parses the text file and validates the data according to the polling/sampling rate configured and the interfaces enabled.
 - Ingress and Egress samples will be identified using integer attribute PSAMPLE_ATTR_SAMPLE_GROUP - expects ingress samples to appear with group=1, and egress samples to appear with group=2
 - Sflowtool to be installed in ptf docker to run these tests.
+- All the testcases will configure sample-rate = 65536 unless specified

 **Terminology :**
 | **Term**                              | **Meaning**                            |